You can’t assume your work is done after the last training session.

 - Strong communication skills

-Track response rate on issues raised.
 Furthermore, you should track and respond to the issues your users raise.
 Delays in communication or repeated failure to resolve their problems will cause users to lose trust in the program.
-Key metrics, such as number of open issues at each level and average time taken to resolve, should be closely monitored to ensure that the support system is running smoothly.
+Key metrics, such as the number of open issues at each level and the average amount of time taken to resolve, should be closely monitored to ensure that the support system is running smoothly.

 If you want your workers to use your platform, you need to make sure they know how and address the questions that come up.
 A well-executed and diverse support system should ensure your team is supported and always performing at its best.

 A clear view of the entire process, including both program and worker performance metrics, is crucial for your supervisors to keep the program running.
 With paper forms, most of their time would be spent on tracking down data and following up with users.
 Now that their program runs on a mobile device, this information should already be at their fingertips, allowing them to focus their efforts on supporting the workers who need the most help.

 The metrics used to monitor worker performance should be designed as per the nature of the project and agreed upon between workers and supervisors prior to implementation.
 For instance, one project might require a user to submit only a single form per day, whereas another might require five.
 In some projects, the number of form submissions might not be reflective of their work at all.
 While gathering requirements for the project, care should be taken to also find out how the supervisors currently monitor the workers and where the existing gaps lie, so monitoring reports can be designed accordingly.